Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 brew cask install my-new-cask
 ```

 Did it install?
-If something went wrong, `brew cask uninstall my-new-cask` and edit your Cask with `brew cask edit my-new-cask` to fix it.
+If something went wrong, edit your Cask with `brew cask edit my-new-cask` to fix it.

 Test also if the uninstall works successfully: